-— Bill Lerner, owner of iPark, living in New York, acknowledges what makes brands appealing to Millennials.
-This demographic, born in between 1980 and 2000, is the primary target audience.
+— Bill Lerner, president of iPark, located in NYC, knows what attracts the Millennials when it comes to a brand.
 Nurturing business cultures that engage this massive collection of consumers requires an optimization strategy embracing accurate, informative, and interactive content, ensuring the corporate voice is heard everywhere that matters.
 Increasingly, that tends to be online, but this discerning audience still likes a “bricks and mortar” touchstone as well.

 The largest generation in history, the group packs a one trillion-dollar purchasing punch according to a May 16, 2017 Wall Street Journal article.
 Impacting everything from more casual dress adopted by financial advisors to a simplified communication style across the board, product and service purveyors are toeing the style lines set by the age-defined culture to engage pocketbooks, paychecks, and online posts.
 All of the pieces of a brand's content strategy must paint a picture of authenticity that delivers, making lives easier, more enjoyable, and more entertaining.
 In agreement with an April 21, 2017 Forbes article citing three key principles for optimizing strategic marketing aimed at earning customer loyalty, Bill Lerner highlights the need for presenting a core idea, filling an unmet need, and developing a culture paralleling current markets as essential items for a relevant business.